Find us +44 (0)113 2837100

 Further details relating to assessment

-The assignment should be reflective in nature but have a future orientation as to how a student will use the skills in the future.
-It should include reference to coaching and mentoring models to demonstrate understanding of those in practice, and use the feedback provided.
+The assignment should be reflective in nature but have an orientation as to how a student will use the skills in the future.

 Assessment: